ASP.NET Display PDF in Panel Using IronPDF

 </div>

-This HTML structure creates a responsive panel that contains an iframe pointing to your PDF endpoint.
-The iframe seamlessly displays the server-rendered, generated PDF file without requiring any client-side PDF viewer libraries or plugins.
+</div>This HTML structure creates a responsive panel containing an iframe that points to your PDF endpoint.
+The iframe displays the server-rendered PDF file without requiring any client-side PDF viewer libraries or plugins.
 The panel automatically adjusts to different screen sizes while maintaining the PDF pages' readability, making it ideal for displaying PDF files in ASP.NET Core applications.
-Note that for additional customization options, explore our rendering settings documentation.
+For additional customization options, explore our rendering settings documentation.
+You can also implement custom margins for better control over layout.

 How to Integrate a PDF Document with Dynamic Panels?